flaviocopes/svelte-handbook/content/Conditional Logic in Templates.md

 {/if}
 ```

-Either the first block is rendered in the template, or the second one.
+Either the first block is rendered in the template or the second one.
 There's no other option.

 You can use any JavaScript expression into the `if` block condition, so you can negate an option using the `!` operator: